 Castlevania Dominus Collection

 While light on actual DS-exclusive functions, DoS and PoR are some of the most consistently engaging handheld titles of their time, with both main stories containing multiple endings and an arsenal of possible weapons and abilities so broad that every player’s experience feels slightly different.
-Add in gorgeous world design, nail-biting boss battles, and plenty of platforming challenges, and you have not just one of the best collections of Castlevania games out there, but a series of must-plays for any fans of the Metroidvania genre.
+Add in gorgeous world design, nail-biting boss battles, and plenty of platforming challenges, and you have not just one of the best collections of Castlevania games out there, but a series of must-plays for any fans of the metroidvania genre.

 Sam Martinelli